RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 Login to an employee account in an incognito window and check to see that you can only see the intial resource group you created and the non-prod one <br/>
 You should not be able to see the Prod resource group <br/>
-Just like you did previously use the alert method to try and verify if the permissions are set right with the non-prod resource group <br/>
+Just like you did previously use the alert method to try and verify if the permisions are set right with the non-prod resource group <br/>
 <img src="https://i.imgur.com/irXIYwW.png" height="80%" width="80%" alt="EntraID"/>
 <br/>
 <br/>

 Login to an Admin account in an incognito window and check to see that you can see all 3 resource groups that you created <br/>
-Just like you did previously use the alert method to try and verify if the permissions are set right <br/>
+Just like you did previously use the alert method to try and verify if the permisions are set right <br/>
 <img src="https://i.imgur.com/zppWtsd.png" height="80%" width="80%" alt="EntraID"/>
 <br/>
 <br/>